 Kagan asked if all meters needed to be replaced before switching over.
-Diaz replied by saying that they've already begun other places.
-Chairman Columbia asked if meters would have to be replaced city-wide if they wanted a program like this, to which Diaz responded, in CanteMia they did not need to replace the meters, but in other places they might have to.
+Diaz replied by saying that they've already begun to do this in other places.
+Chairman Columbia asked if meters would have to be replaced city-wide if they wanted a program like this, to which Diaz responded, in CantaMia they did not need to replace the meters, but in other places they might have to.